 In 2006 broadcasting ceased at Oldchurch hospital as the newly built Queen’s Hospital opened.

 The Hospital Trust provided us with three rooms, giving us a studio, office & storeroom in the aptly named ‘Hospital Radio Corridor’.
 It was an opportunity for a fresh start and a brand new studio was created.

 While the new studio was being built, volunteers started digitising the extensive vinyl collection.
 Due to the new facilities being smaller we where unable to accommodate our vinyl collection that had built up over many years, sadly all of our records have now been sold off.
 We do have a large digital collection of music that is easy to access for our presenters.

 During the studio construction, Bedrock were being plugged into the new bedside TV systems, run by Premier Telesolutions, with Hospital Radio being Channel One as part of the FREE entertainment offered.

 By 2009 the new studio & Premier were operational and programmes commenced broadcasting at Queen’s Hospital.

-To celebrate our new studios and to re-launch broadcasting in our new home at Queen’s, our studio was officially opened by HRH Duchess of Cornwall, Camilla.
+To celebrate our new studios and to re-launch broadcasting in our new home at Queen’s, our studio was officially opened by HRH Duchess of Cornwall, Camilla on January 22, 2009.
 A whole host of volunteers past & present where invited to celebrate the re-launch Bedrock.
 In honour of our royal opening, the studio has been named “The Cornwall Suite“.